PedroLopes/openEMSstim/README.md

 <img src="https://raw.githubusercontent.com/PedroLopes/openEMSstim/master/extra/openEMSstim-logo/openEMSstim-logo.png?token=AADhAYyaiVU1NbLy_aTXN5kIQl47FTQ0ks5XaUU1wA%3D%3D" width="200">

-The openEMSstim is a mod by []Pedro Lopes](plopes.org) of the [EMS toolkit](https://bitbucket.org/MaxPfeiffer/letyourbodymove/wiki/Home).
+The openEMSstim is a mod by [Pedro Lopes](plopes.org) of the [EMS toolkit](https://bitbucket.org/MaxPfeiffer/letyourbodymove/wiki/Home).
 See the License which acknoledges all the work from the original makers.
 This project is forked as to provide a simpler design with a few changes.

 # Read before using
 * Read the [LICENSE](https://bitbucket.org/MaxPfeiffer/letyourbodymove/wiki/Home/License)